neilguertin/contramontreal-org/README.md

 First you will need to make a GitHub account and ask me to add you as a collaborator for this repository.

 ### Small changes
-Small changes can be made directly in the GitHub website.
+Small changes can be made directly in the GitHub interface.
 1. Open the file you want to change (probably `_data/dances.yml` or `_pages/home_page.html`)
 2. Click "Edit this file" (the small pencil icon in the top right)
 3. Make your changes